 “I think I broke my toe, but there’s no treatment for that so I don’t need to go to the doctor.”
-NO, NO, NO…One of the common misperceptions is that a broken toe should not be treated or has no treatment.
-This cannot be farther from the truth.
+NO, NO, NO…One of the common misconceptions is that a broken toe should not be treated or has no treatment.
+This cannot be further from the truth.
 Ask anyone who has ended up with a deformed toe because they didn’t seek treatment after they thought they broke their toe.
 Even worse, is walking on a metatarsal fracture (long bones behind the toes in your foot) which can lead to long-term foot problems.
 If you think you broke your toe, make and appointment with FAANT to have it checked out!

 Symptoms of a toe fracture is immediate bruising, redness and swelling coupled with pain.
 Deformity of the toe may also be noted.
 It is not true that, “If I can walk on it, it must not be broken.”
 When in doubt, follow the directions for acute inflammation and then call or contact the office for an appointment.
 Getting an x-ray is a minor inconvenience that may alleviate a life-long problem form a broken toe.

 Treatment for a broken toe include protective shoe gear, splinting, and in some cases, surgery.
 Your doctor can discuss how bad your fracture is and whether surgery is needed for an optimal result.